Long Branch Mayor’s History

 • Another “connected” Long Branch mayor was Bryant B. Newcomb.
 As the Business Manager for the Long Branch Daily Record for over 30 years (retiring in 1940), he enjoyed both city- and county-wide influence.
 The first Long Branch “city clerk” (1903 to 1912), Newcomb held that post until becoming city mayor for one term (1912 to 1916).
 A Chattle High School graduate, he also was a wired Republican — later elected to the Monmouth County Board of Freeholders (1918-1933) and was its Director for over a decade.
 He died in a Broadway auto accident in February 1945.

 • The only mayor in Long Branch history to resign the office was Edwin W. Packer.
 Charged with bribery on city contracts, he didn’t contest it and he left office in April 1912.
+He exhibited some melodrama as city mayor, once leading a city police raid snagging Elberon gamblers in August 1911.
 He was also first Democrat city mayor elected in 1910 with a 61% majority over George Poland, the Republican.
 A 50-year railroad man, Packer died at his desk at Long Branch in May 1926.

 • A father and son both served as mayor of Long Branch — elected a quarter century apart — were Charles O. McFaddin (1907-1911) and then Dorman McFaddin (1932-1936).
 Charles started the family auto business on Broadway in 1912; he died in March 1920.
 Dorman, who also served as a Monmouth County Surrogate and Freeholder, died in September 1967.

 • Two respected medical men — Walter S. Reed, MD and Alexander Vineberg, DO — served as mayor of Long Branch.
 Reed (mayor 1902-1903) held both pharmacy (New York College of Pharmacy in 1888) and medical (Bellevue Hospital Medical College in 1900) degrees.
 Vineberg (mayor 1952-1956) was a doctor of optometry.
-Dr. Reed, a NJ State Assembly member, died in February 1937 and Dr. Vineberg, a LBHA chairman, passed away in February 1966.
+Dr. Reed, a NJ State Assembly member, died in February 1937 and Dr. Vineberg, a LBHA chairman and city school board member, passed away in February 1966.

 • J. William Jones was a savvy and lasting city politico and businessman.
 He served over 30 years on the Long Branch Commission including twice as city mayor — for terms separated by 20 years (1928-1932 and 1948-1952).
 Born in Long Branch the son of school teachers, his life was one of “service to his community combined with level-headed horse sense,” according to the Long Branch Daily Record.
 Hardworking and determined, he was a livery stable owner by age 15 (started with $300 in savings) and would become the “city’s largest horse dealer” for over 25 years.
 He owned 300+ horses in peak time and frequently rented them to the rich visitors or for city functions.
 Later on he successfully sold cars (including “The Chandler”) on Broadway.
 He told friends that ”the auto field was dull business compared with selling horses,” according to the Asbury Park Press.
 On his death in December 1958, The Record recalled Jones as “a man who got things done.”
 The city’s official newspaper added that his passing ended “an era of bossism” in Long Branch politics.
 For all his accomplishments, the editors held that Mayor Jones “ruled with an iron hand and a loud booming voice and that caused employees to jump at his call.”